Why Silver Gelatin?

 These prints are valued for their superior tonal range and archival properties.
 Their silver content gives them a subtle luminosity as well as a sensual articulation of space and texture.

-Black and White Silver Gelatin distills images down to their essence.
+An image in Black and White is distilled down to its essence.
 Done well, the print is as beautiful as its subject.

 Why Invest in a Fine Print?